-NEW ORLEANS - Offshore oil and gas operators in the Gulf of Mexico who are working to restore production following Hurricane Gustav have begun preparations for Hurricane Ike.
-The Minerals Management Service (MMS) is monitoring activities for both hurricanes through its Continuity of Operations Plan team.
+NEW ORLEANS - Offshore oil and gas operators in the Gulf of Mexico are reboarding platforms and rigs and restoring production following both Hurricane Gustav and Hurricane Ike.
+The Minerals Management Service is monitoring activities for both hurricanes through its Continuity of Operations Plan team.
 This team will be activated until operations return to normal.

 Based on data from offshore operator reports submitted as of 11:30 a.m.
-CDT today, personnel have been evacuated from a total of 200 production platforms, equivalent to 27.9 % of the 717 manned platforms in the Gulf of Mexico.
+CDT today, personnel are evacuated from a total of 225 production platforms, equivalent to 31.4 % of the 717 manned platforms in the Gulf of Mexico.
 Production platforms are the structures located offshore from which oil and natural gas are produced.
 These structures remain in the same location throughout a project's duration unlike drilling rigs which typically move from location to location.

-Personnel from 15 rigs have also been evacuated; this is equivalent to 12.4 % of the 121 rigs currently operating in the Gulf.
+Personnel from 7 rigs have also been evacuated; this is equivalent to 5.8 % of the 121 rigs currently operating in the Gulf.
 Rigs can include several types of self-contained offshore drilling facilities including jackups, submersibles and semisubmersibles.

-From the operators' reports, it is estimated that approximately 79.4 % of the oil production in the Gulf has been shut-in.
-As of June 2008, estimated oil production from the Gulf of Mexico was 1.3 million barrels of oil per day.
-It is also estimated that approximately 64.2 % of the natural gas production in the Gulf has been shut-in.
+From the operators' reports, it is estimated that approximately 76.6 % of the oil production in the Gulf is shut-in.
+As of June 2008, estimated oil production from the Gulf of Mexico is 1.3 million barrels of oil per day.
+It is also estimated that approximately 65.5 % of the natural gas production in the Gulf is shut-in.
 As of June 2008, estimated natural gas production from the Gulf of Mexico was 7.0 billion cubic feet of gas per day.
 Since that time, gas production from the Independence Hub facility has increased and current gas production from the Gulf is estimated at 7.4 billion cubic feet of gas per day.